 Then in 2005, the first-ever coworking space opened its doors in San Francisco.
 One software engineer was tired of office desks but still wanted something more professional than working from home.
 So, he designed a collaborative workspace with a mixture of desks and community dining tables.
 He laid the groundwork for the current boom in coworking spaces around the world.

 Over the past decade, coworking spaces have proven to be not only a trendy lifestyle but a major part of the real estate industry.
 By 2017, there were almost 13,000 coworking spaces worldwide.
-Companies like WeWork and Novel Coworking are worth millions of dollars.
+Companies like WeWork and Expansive Coworking are worth millions of dollars.
 Some coworking office agencies have turned abandoned buildings and unpopular restaurants into coworking sites.
 This has brought down vacancy rates across the commercial real estate market.

 Coworking spaces positively impact the commercial real estate industry